 Reddened, orange-peel-like skin

 A change in breast colour, progressive reddening or inflammation needs to be checked out.
 The breast is swollen, feels heavy or achy and the skin is thickened and may look like orange peel.
-Redness occupies at least one third of the breast.
+Redness or sometimes a pink flush occupies at least one third of the breast.
 Sometimes this is confused with a breast infection but it does not respond to antibiotics.

 Unusual breast pain